Rayon. Can it be machine washed? That is the question!

 The answer is yes, but...

 Rayon is not as sturdy a fabric as cotton and will not stand up to the same level of abuse that we put cotton T-shirts and jeans through.
 If you put a rayon dress through a washer/dryer in a load with say, jeans, then in the tumbling, the jeans will rub and pull on the dress's seams.
 If the dress has ties or straps, they will get tangled in the jeans and other items and pull and tear the seams.
-If you machine wash rayon items alone or better yet in a net bag, then the rayon item will hold up just fine.
+If you machine-wash rayon items alone or better yet, in a net bag, then the rayon item will usually hold up just fine.
+We recommend caution using any machine with an agitator which can pull and stress the fabric, even on delicate settings.

 Best of all is hand washing and line drying, which avoids the issue entirely, and is what we recommend.